Niyastk/FastApi-addressbook/README.md

     ```bash
     curl -X POST -H "Content-Type: application/json" -d '{"address": "New York City", "latitude": 40.7128, "longitude": -74.006}' http://localhost:8000/addresses/
     ```
+    Please note that there are validations for these items
+    - **Latitude Validation**: Latitude values are validated to be between -90 and 90 degrees.
+    - **Longitude Validation**: Longitude values are validated to be between -180 and 180 degrees.

     These are some of the test data for easy use